-“Our pets will feel the colder temperatures just like us so keep this in mind this winter”Petworld
+“Our pets feel the colder temperatures, just like us, so keep this in mind this winter”Petworld

 Any pet owner will know that their pet goes through a range of emotions over time.
-Being able to understand and deal with the resultant behaviours is important not only for the relationship you have with your pet, but also their own comfort and wellbeing.
+Being able to understand and deal with the resultant behaviours is important not only for the relationship you have with your pet, but also for their own comfort and well-being.

 How does colder weather affect our pets?